New Pokemon Snap: Explore The Pokemon World

 Little Cup

-You’ll enjoy this tier immensely if you like the Puppy Cup more than the Superbowl.
+If you like the Puppy Cup more than the Big Game, you’ll enjoy this tier immensely.
 Pokemon are limited to level five and are the base form of Pokemon.
-Pokemon with two evolutions are popular in this tier, as you might expect since they’re typically stronger with higher base stats, but all baby Pokemon are welcome to join.
+As you might expect, Pokemon with two evolutions are popular in this tier since they’re typically stronger with higher base stats, but all baby Pokemon are welcome to join.

 You have to be tiny, cute, and vital to make it in this tier, but playing at such low levels with such weak Pokemon is utterly transcendental if you’re used to higher tiers.
 You’re far more limited in the available Pokemon and moves, so this tier relies less on strategy and your predictions and teambuilding, which means this tier is fantastic for building those skills.